Justin Holiday: Personal life

 Holiday is the son of Shawn and Toya (née DeCree) Holiday.
 His parents both played college basketball at Arizona State, where Toya was named Pac-10 Player of the Year in 1982.
-All three of his siblings play basketball: younger brothers Jrue and Aaron became NBA players and younger sister Lauren played for UCLA's women's team.
-Additionally, he is the brother-in-law of U.S. women's national soccer team player Lauren Holiday.
+All three of his siblings play basketball: younger brothers Jrue and Aaron both played for the UCLA Bruins men's team and became NBA players and younger sister Lauren played for UCLA's women's team.
+Additionally, he is the brother-in-law of Jrue's wife, U.S. women's national soccer team player Lauren Holiday.

-Holiday became a father for the first time in November 2017 following the birth of his daughter.
+Holiday became a father for the first time in November 2017, following the birth of his daughter.
+He would later become a father to a second daughter in April 2020.